Taiwan’s largest natural gas-fired combined-cycle power plant, Datan (also known as Tatan or Dah-Tarn power plant), is located in Taoyuan…

 When fully operational, Hassyan PP will be one of the largest power plants in the world with a production capacity of 9,000MW.
 The power plant, which is being built on the shores of the Arabian Gulf, is owned by the Dubai Electricity and Water Authority (DEWA).

-The growing economy and population of UAE have called for new power and water projects in Dubai, such as the Hassyan PP and desalination facility.
+The growing economy and population of UAE called for new power and water projects in Dubai such as the Hassyan power plant and desalination facility.

 The project was designed to meet the increasing demand for power and water in Dubai, and will be carried out in six phases.
 Each phase will include the construction of a power island with a capacity of 1,500MW and a desalination island with a capacity of 120 MIGD.
-The cost of each phase is estimated to be between $2bn and $3bn.
+The cost of each phase of the Dubai power station is estimated to be between $2bn and $3bn.

 The first power station P1 will be operational in 2014 and the remaining five will follow.

 DEWA has selected Mott MacDonald (MMD) as the owner’s engineer for the P1 station, seawater intake and outfall system.
 MMD carried out the feasibility study for the development of the 9,000MW power plant and a 720 MIGD desalination plant.
 MMD is also involved in the work related to site layout and provides co-ordination for the entire Hassyan complex.

 Hassyan power plant will be housed on a 4km2 site located 60km south-west of Dubai.
 The power island P1 will incorporate a combined-cycle gas turbine (CCGT) system.
 The system consists of four F-class gas turbines, four heat recovery steam generators and two backpressure steam turbines.